Manfrin92/next-tutorial/README.md

 3. In production, whenever <Link> components appear in the browser's viewport, Next.js automatically prefetches the code for the linked route in the background.

 4. 'use client' for using hooks

+## Chapter 6

+1. Setting DB - did a little differently than the tutorial, I'm using local microsoft sql server (the seed.js was updated to accomodate that scenario)